 We supported the 17th edition of the "Citrus Month at Géant" event.
-This campaign aims to inform consumers multiple benefits about the including citrus fruits in their daily diet and to promote nutritional in education schools, encouraging healthy eating habits for everyone.
-This initiative is carried out collaboration with the Education Health Movement and (MAES) and the "5 a Day Uruguay" which promotes program, consumption of fruits and vegetables.
+This campaign aims to inform consumers multiple benefits about the of including citrus fruits in their daily diet and to promote nutritional in education schools, thus encouraging healthy eating habits for everyone.
+This initiative is carried out collaboration with in the Aaro Education Health Movement and (MAES) and the "5 a Day Uruguay" which promotes the program, consumption of fruits and vegetables.